12 Best Beaches in Santa Barbara, CA

-The most popular beaches lie along the Santa Barbara Waterfront, close to Santa Barbara's top attractions, like Stearns Wharf and the harbor.
+The most popular Santa Barbara beaches lie along the Santa Barbara Waterfront, close to top attractions, like Stearns Wharf and the Santa Barbara Harbor.
 These beaches include East Beach, West Beach, and Leadbetter Beach, all connected by the palm-lined Cabrillo Bike Path.
-You'll also find some of Santa Barbara's best beachfront resorts and hotels along this stretch.

-Santa Barbara beach weather is beautiful almost all year, although fog often cloaks the coast in May and June.
-A word of advice: the beaches are home to natural tar deposits, so it pays to take an old pair of flip flops, and bring some baby oil to clean your feet off after a day in the sun.
+Santa Barbara beach weather is beautiful almost all year.
+That said, fog often cloaks the coast in May and June, especially during the morning, but it usually burns off by the afternoon.
+A word of advice: the beaches are home to natural tar deposits, so pack an old pair of flip flops, and bring some baby oil to clean your feet after a day in the sun.

 From the cute beach town of Carpinteria in the south to the cliff-backed coast of Goleta to the north, Santa Barbara County offers a perfect slice of sand and sea for everyone in the family.
 Find the top places to visit along this sun-drenched coast with our list of the best beaches in Santa Barbara.